 Close interaction with all dental specialties within the school is maintained through combined seminars and the treatment of patients using a multidisciplinary approach.
 Rotations in Oral Surgery and Physical Diagnosis supplement the comprehensive patient care assignment in the AEGD clinical facility.

-The Program length is one full year, from July 1st through June 30th; all incoming students must be available to start the Program on July 1.
-The clinic is open from 8:00 a.m. to 4:30 p.m., five days per week; there is no on-call duty.
+The program length is one full year, from July 1st through June 30th; all incoming students must be available to start the Program on July 1.
+The clinic is open from 8:00 a.m. to 5:00 p.m., five days per week.